tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Any Weapon

-When you hit with this weapon, you can deal +1d10 damage to that enemy (champion: +2d10; epic: +4d10).
+When you hit with this weapon, you can deal +1d10 damage to that enemy, +2d10 at champion tier, and +4d10 at epic tier.
 If you do, you also take that extra damage.

 **Quirk:** Bites nails, or a similar darker habit.